filecoin-project/lotus-docs/content/en/storage-providers/seal-workers/seal-workers.md

 Unseal: UNS
 ```

-As an example if you want to limit the amount of PreCommit 1 tasks a `lotus-worker` can run, you just export the `PC1_32G_MAX_CONCURRENT=4` enviroment variable before you start the worker.
+As an example if you want to limit the amount of PreCommit 1 tasks a `lotus-worker` can run, you just export the `PC1_32G_MAX_CONCURRENT=4` environment variable before you start the worker.

 You can then see the limits set in the sealing workers output: